 Another important tool in anti-resistance strategies is the restriction of number of applications per year.
 A combination of limitation of spray applications, alternation and the use of mixtures will ensure efficient and sustainable black sigatoka control by using the maximum of tools available for resistance management.
-The use of efficient integrated disease management measures in parallel to fungicide spray programmes, e.g. resistant varieties, biological control measures or hygienic practices, will further decrease the selection pressure and thus resistance risk.
+The use of efficient integrated disease management measures in parallel to fungicide spray programmes, e.g. resistant varieties, biological control measures or cultural practices, will further decrease the selection pressure and thus resistance risk.
 If new fungicides become available in the future, amendments to these guidelines will be done accordingly if needed.

 From the diseases, which affect banana cropping globally, black sigatoka (Mycosphaerella fijiensis) is the most important and commercially relevant disease.
 Therefore, the following review of fungicide sensitivity and use recommendations are focussing on black sigatoka exclusively.
-The sensitivity status as described below refers to the changes between the last review in 2008 and the current situation.
+The sensitivity status as described below refers to the changes between the last review in 2010 and the current situation.

-2. Review of Sensitivity Status
+2 Review of Sensitivity Status

-During the meeting no data from Africa, Brazil and other important banana growing countries were presented.
+During the meeting data from Colombia, Costa Rica, Ecuador, Guatemala, and the Philippines were presented.
+No data from Africa, Brazil and other important banana growing countries were presented.